 The 10 Best Electric Lawn Mowers

 This wiki has been updated 37 times since it was first published in May of 2015.
 If you don't like the mess, smell, noise, and maintenance of gas-powered lawn mowers, it might be time to invest in an electric model.
 They're ideal for quickly and efficiently cutting the grass, while being far more eco-friendly than their fossil fuel-guzzling counterparts, which means you’ll be helping the environment.
 Our selection includes corded and convenient battery-powered options.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes